-The Best 2-Day Denali National Park Itinerary
+A Denali National Park Itinerary for Two Full Days

 You should spend at least a full day in Denali National Park.
 Two days allow you to take one of their guided Denali bus tours and spend another day hiking in the park.
-A one-day in Denali itinerary will likely limit you to hikes and excursions from the main visitor center.

 Note: The park is currently closed beyond the East Fork River at Mile 43.
 This is just about the halfway point in Denali.
 The closure is due to ongoing construction efforts to account for a missing chunk of road after several years of warming temperatures in the park.
 It’ll take a few more years before a bridge or other fix is completed to resume operations to the end of Denali Park Road.